-Whitechapel is famous for its curry houses, like Tayyabs, which is undoubtedly one of the most beloved restaurants on Fieldgate Street.
+Whitechapel is famous for its curry houses, like Tayyabs, which is undoubtedly one of the most beloved restaurants in Whitechapel on Fieldgate Street.
 This family-run Punjabi curry house has been running since 1972 and since then has been growing more and more popular.
 Sometimes it can even be hard to get into, this is how much Whitechapel love a good curry!
 However, with the menu featuring many Indian classics and having a great atmosphere, it certainly is worth the wait.
 They also offer many classic veggie Indian meals, making this a great vegetarian restaurant in Whitechapel for plant lovers.

 East End Chinese restaurant, Sichuan Folk, is located on Hanbury Street.
-They bring the best authentic Chinese food from the selection of typical Sichuan menus, their famous Sichuan Hotpot and lunch specials.
+This is the best authentic Chinese restaurant in Whitechapel, with its selection of typical Sichuan menus, famous Sichuan Hotpot and lunch specials.
 Their food not only is strongly authentic but also good value for money.
 They offer a truly great experience with their hot and spicy Sichuan food.
 And offer great veggie and vegan options, making it a great go to vegan food place in Whitechapel.
 Many people who left reviews say Sichuan Folk is one of their favourites, and the best Chinese they’ve had.

 Authentic Punjabi Cuisine, Needoo Grill, is famous for its Indian curry as well as for its Whitechapel lamb chop.
-Competing with neighbours like Tayyabs, and Lahore Kebab House, it can be hard to choose which one does the best grill and lamb chops.
+Competing with neighbours like Tayyabs, and Lahore Kebab House, it can be hard to choose which restaurant in Whitechapel does the best grill and lamb chops.
 Both places not only do great meat choices but are also great choices for vegetarian food in Whitechapel.
 However, the atmosphere at Needoo Grill pushes them to be the winner.
 With wall-mounted TVs around their restaurant showing both Bollywood and Lollywood music, it makes the meal memorable for you and your friends.

 Nothing can go wrong with good and traditional British pub food, with The Culpeper being one of the finest pubs in Whitechapel.
 This pub takes a classic approach to tradition.
 There is an upmarket bar downstairs, and a stunning restaurant on the second floor, with parquet floors and ambient industrial lighting.
 Their menus and foods change seasonally and often, incorporating locally and home-grown food as much as possible.
 And this restaurant also offers great vegan foods in Whitechapel so it’s suitable for everyone.
 But since their dinner menu changes often, double-check before going.
 They even have a rooftop garden, which is inspired by who the pub was named after, 17th Century herbalist Nicholas Culpeper, and where most of their produce is grown.
-For a classic spin on pub dining, The Culpeper is the place to be.
+For a classic spin on pub grub, The Culpeper pub in Whitechapel is the place to be.

 The 5 Best Bars in Whitechapel

-That is the best places to eat sorted!
+That is the best restaurants in Whitechapel sorted!
 Now let’s cover what some of the top bars and pubs in Whitechapel are:

 Discount Suit Company